tjercus/WRKT-0410/README.md

 - button click 'animation'
 - button to switch metric/imperial
 - start the rest-api via gulp
-- Tape coverage with coverify/tape-istanbul
+- Tape coverage with nyc/coverify/tape-istanbul
-- Formal flux architecture?

 ### Training
 - Refactor TrainingComponent and TrainingInstanceComponent so they can use common code